A highly-sensitive optical receiver optimized for speech bandwidth

 This circuit is intended to be operated from its own, single 9-volt battery - which is one of the reasons why the reverse-polarity protection is present in the form of TH1, a self-resetting thermal fuse, and D4, a reverse-polarity protection diode: It is extremely easy to momentarily connect a 9-volt battery backwards while fumbling in the dark - something that could instantly destroy U1.
 In order to maximize the available voltage, a series protection diode was NOT used!

-Note also J1: This jumper (optionally) shorts out R4, the resistor in the source lead of Q1.
-This 10 ohm resistor (and C3) is present solely for the purpose of measuring the source current through Q1 and, after final adjustment, may simply be shorted out if desired.
+Note also J1: This jumper is used to short out R4, the resistor in the source lead of Q1.
+This 10 ohm resistor (and C3) is present solely for the purpose of measuring the source current through Q1 and, after final adjustment, should jumpered .

 Finally, note that this circuit is designed such that gate current can actually flow through D1 and into Q1!
 This is a rather peculiar way to run a JFET, but this quirk allows the establishment of a reverse bias across D1.